hapax/hapax.github.io/assets/minimal-networks.md

 In contrast, stations are cheap: we just slap together some sidings, a platform, and a bench or two, and we're done.
 Our goal is therefore to *make the total length of the rail network as short as possible*, adding extra stations if need be to reduce this length.
+This is called a *minimal network*.

+Will our triangular rail network above be minimal?
+It turns out that, to minimise the total amount of rail, we should build a new station $D$ and connect each town to it.
+Our goal in this post will be to see why, and how this generalises to multiple stations.
+Although the precise position of new stations is a very hard problem to solve exactly, we will settle for understanding the network layout in a wide variety of cases.